Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

 The main input towards studying this, is once again \cite[Lemma $3.6$]{Assing_2018}.
 We start by noting that in the boundary case $k=c(\pi_1)$, \eqref{eq: 51} collapses to an $A[q^s,q^{-s}]$-multiple of

-This $A$ multiple is non-zero only if $-t-2c(\pi_1)\geq 0$.
-This integral has an unwanted $\tfrac{1}{q-1}$ factor if and only if $v(-n_0-v^{-1}\varpi^{t+c(\pi_1)})=t+2c(\pi_1)-1$.
-This is balanced with the corresponding volume factor, in exactly the same way as in the very last part of \Cref{thm tamely ram p.s + unr p.s}.
+This $A[q^s,q^{-s}]$-multiple is non-zero only if $-t-2c(\pi_1)\geq 0$.
+This integral is always contained in $\tfrac{1}{q-1}A$.
+It is not contained in $A$ itself if and only if $v(-n_0-v^{-1}\varpi^{t+c(\pi_1)})=t+2c(\pi_1)-1$.
+In this case, the $\tfrac{1}{q-1}$ factor is killed by the corresponding volume factor in exactly the same way as in the very last part of \Cref{thm tamely ram p.s + unr p.s}.
 The non-boundary cases, i.e. $k\neq c(\pi_1)$ are again familiar, and they fall within the cases we've dealt with before.
 We give details for the different types of cases that could arise.
 Recall that for these non-boundary cases, the corresponding volume factors $\vol_{P(F)}(P(F)\cap \gamma K_\Pi\gamma)^{-1}$ are always integral multiples of $q-1$, so we shall not worry about them.
 If $k=0$, then \eqref{eq: 51} collapses to an $A$-multiple of

 and since $\epsilon(\tfrac{1}{2},\pi_1)=\epsilon(\tfrac{1}{2},\chi_1\chi)\epsilon(\tfrac{1}{2},\chi_2\chi^{-1})$, this whole thing is an element of $\tfrac{1}{q-1}A$.\\ If $k\notin \{0,c(\pi_1),c(\pi_2)\}$ then let's say for $c(\chi_1)<k<c(\pi_1)$ (the other two cases showing up in \cite[Lemma $3.6$]{Assing_2018} for $k\notin \{0,c(\pi_1),c(\pi_2)\}$ are identical up to numerology), \eqref{eq: 51} collapses to an $A$-multiple of